NoumenaDigital/npl-vscode-extension/README.md

-# NPL VS Code Extension
+# NPL-Dev for VS Code

 A VS Code extension providing support for the Noumena Programming Language (NPL), with language server integration.